History shows that security services don't always use their powers to protect the public

 Spying on unions, activists, victims of crime, and politicians suggests not only a risk, but a propensity for misuse.

 I, for one, would like more reassurance that my privacy is guarded by the strongest safeguards.
 We all need protecting from politicians who could abuse the power that voters give them.
 Given the history of the use of surveillance against Labour organisers and activists, it is the Labour party that should take the lead in challenging the Investigatory Powers Bill.

 Rachel Finnegan is Communications Officer for the Labour Campaign for Human RightsLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.